muhshif/fortran-mpi-course/README.md

 ## 🧑‍💻 Who Made This?

-This course was created by a postdoctoral researcher in atmospheric sciences, as part of a personal learning and teaching initiative.
+This course was created by M. M. Karadan, a researcher in atmospheric sciences, as part of a personal learning and teaching initiative.
 All content is free to use, adapt, and share.

 If you'd like to contribute or suggest additions, feel free to open a pull request or issue!